Protecting Your Liverpool, NY Home’s Foundation: The Importance of a Proper Drainage System

 “My basement only gets wet a couple times a year.
 Is drainage still worth it?”

-Yes — and that pattern is actually a clear signal that the exterior drainage isn’t managing heavy rain events.
-Water that gets into the basement even occasionally is doing damage each time it happens.
-Moisture cycles accelerate mold growth, cause efflorescence on block walls, and eventually work on mortar joints and the wall structure itself.
-Two or three wet events a year is enough to cause serious long-term damage.
+Yes — and that pattern is a clear signal that exterior drainage isn’t managing heavy rain events.
+Moisture cycles accelerate mold growth, cause efflorescence on block walls, and work on mortar joints and the wall structure over time.

 “Will drainage work tear up my yard permanently?”

-There’s temporary disruption during installation — we’re digging trenches and moving soil — but we restore the surface grade and reseed disturbed grass as part of the job.
+There’s temporary disruption during installation, but we restore the surface grade and reseed disturbed grass as part of the job.
 Most drainage work is invisible once it’s done.
-The pipe and gravel are underground.
-The yard looks normal, drains properly, and you don’t think about it again.

 Stop Letting Water Work Against Your Foundation